kathyonu/apotomoing_sequencers/README.md

 Our in-house app will be using mysql2 in production.
 ### [jQuery](http://jquery.com/ "jQuery")
 jQuery empowers the five sequencers with asynchronous processing.
+### See : app/public/javascript/sequencenewsequencers.js : affects the widgets
+### See : app/public/javascript/fivesequencers.js : affects sequences/new and sequences/edit

 ## apotomoing_sequencers
 As a name, it comes from two stories of creation: